Saba Capital Management, L.P. Increases Stake in BlackRock Innov

-On October 9, 2023, Saba Capital Management, L.P.
-(Trades, Portfolio), a New York-based investment firm, added 740,443 shares of BlackRock Innovation & Growth Tr (BIGZ, Financial) to its portfolio.
-The shares were acquired at a price of $6.92 per share, bringing the firm's total holdings in BIGZ to 24,935,633 shares.
-This transaction represents a 3.06% change in shares and has a 0.13% impact on the firm's portfolio.
-The firm now holds a 10.99% stake in BIGZ, making it a significant part of its portfolio.
+On October 13, 2023, Saba Capital Management, L.P.
+(Trades, Portfolio), a New York-based firm, added 609,266 shares of BlackRock Innovation & Growth Tr (BIGZ, Financial) to its portfolio.
+The shares were acquired at a price of $6.96 per share, bringing the firm's total holdings in BIGZ to 26,625,877 shares.
+This transaction represents a 4.83% position in the firm's portfolio and an 11.73% stake in BIGZ.

 About Saba Capital Management, L.P.
 (Trades, Portfolio)

-BlackRock Innovation & Growth Tr (BIGZ, Financial) is a non-diversified, closed-end management investment company based in the USA.
-The company, which went public on March 26, 2021, aims to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
-With a market capitalization of $1.6 billion, BIGZ operates in a single segment.
-The company's stock is currently priced at $7.06 per share.
+BlackRock Innovation & Growth Tr is a non-diversified, closed-end management investment company based in the USA.
+The company's investment objectives are to provide total return and income through a combination of current income, current gains, and long-term capital appreciation.
+It operates as a single segment entity.
+As of October 17, 2023, the company's market capitalization stands at $1.58 billion, with its stock trading at $6.95 per share.

 Conclusion